snok/drf-openapi-tester/docs/configuration.rst

         'CASE_PASSLIST': ['IP', 'DHCP'],
     }

 ..
 Note::

     The ``PATH`` setting is only required if you are using the StaticSchemaLoader loader class.

+Scroll down for info on each individual setting.

 Parameters
 ----------